xtext/xtext-reference-projects/README.md

 | Preferred Build System                | Gradle           | Maven           | Maven           |
 | Build Language Server (Xtext >= 2.13) | Fat Jar          | Regular         | Fat Jar         |
 | Source Layout                         | Maven/Gradle     | Maven/Gradle    | Plain           |

+Projects might be configured for Java 8 or Java 9.
+Projects that target for Java 9 get a suffix '-J9'.

 ### Troubleshooting

 If the build of a gradle project fails with the output "./gradlew: Permission denied", it is possible that the execution rights for "gradlew" are not set correctly.
 To fix this, run "git update-index --chmod=+x gradlew" in the root folder of the project.